alexmilk/mw-Debugger-Unit/readme.md

 ## Compatibility

-The instance is compatible most browser versions and types, please make sure the instance is running on a local server and not from the desktop and etc.
+The instance is compatible on most browser versions and types, please make sure the instance is running on a local server and not from the desktop and etc.

 ## License